Find out how to have an amazing weekend in the New Forest, including encounters with ponies, delicious seasonal dishes and country chic accommodation.

 Lime Wood Hotel In The New Forest

 Another beautiful hotel in the area, Lime Wood has all the 5* amenities you’d expect, including a stunning spa, smart restaurant and elegant bar area.
 We enjoyed a quick hot chocolate and a tour before setting off on our next adventure.
 It’s somewhere I’d love to return to for a relaxing break, perhaps checking into their stunning Lake House.
-I also spotted they have their own cookery school, so that sounds like another reason to head back.
+I also spotted they have their own cookery school, so that sounds like another reason to head back for another weekend in the New Forest!

 Palace House In The New Forest